verlok/verlok.github.io/_posts/2022-11-13-do-we-need-hybrid-lazy-loading-in-2022.md

 ## Lazy loading everything else

 In this article I focused only on *content* images.
-To lazy load *background* images, videos and even iframes on some browsers, you still need a JavaScript lazy loading library.
+To lazy load *background* images, videos, animated SVGs, and even iframes on some browsers, you still need a JavaScript lazy loading library.
 Find more about it on the [vanilla-lazyload documentation](https://www.andreaverlicchi.eu/vanilla-lazyload/).